For several years now, SaaS demand generation marketers have found themselves on a tragically familiar hamster wheel.

 Two ways to think about SaaS demand generation channels.
 At some point along the journey, your team should use both strategies in order to capture and create new demand.

 - Demand Capture – This is where buyers show intent.
 Think about sources like Google Ads, Search, etc.

 - Demand Creation – This is where buyers are active but show no intent.
 Consider the ways that social media, email marketing, and communities play a role.

 Optimize For Revenue, Not Leads

-The key to all of this is that instead of optimizing the entire demand generation process around short-term, instant gratification metrics that benefit you, you’re optimizing the buying process around the way buyers actually want to buy.
+The key—instead of optimizing the entire demand generation process around short-term, instant gratification metrics that benefit marketing, you can decide to optimize the buying process around the way buyers actually want to buy.

 You already know how to get started.
 Now go execute.
 And if you want to do it faster and more effectively, let’s talk.